 Ensure these are different from near term objectives, focusing on longer time horizons and broader less quantifiable outcomes.
-This is where you put those 'big hairy goals' (think JFK & the lunar program).
+This is where you put those 'Big Hairy Audacious Goals' (think JFK & the lunar program).
 This is also how you avoid the trap of short-term thinking, with prioritization dominated by deliverables focused on this year's numbers.